A guide to getting there and not victimizing yourself

 People might try to sell you stuff.
 IT’S OK.

 Whenever I make the trip, I call my homie Ado (ah-doe), and he hooks me up with motorbikes for K5,000 per hour.
-His number is 09263106639.
+(Ed. note: This story was updated in November 2019 based on a wash of complaints from people sharing negative experiences with the vendor.
+We suggest you seek current recommendations on reliable rental services.)
 He’ll meet you as soon as you get off the ferry in Dala.
 Make sure you tell him how many hours you plan to be gone and get back on time.
 You can ride with a driver or drive yourself.
 Most of the owners of the motorbikes don’t live in Dala, so if you’re late, they may begin to wonder what you’ve done with their livelihoods.

 Once you’re on your bike, you’ll ride west and south all along the same main road through Dala, past a clock tower, a landfill, bunch of rice fields and a few golden pagodas until you see a smaller road on your left whose entrance is decorated with red arches.
 That will take you to the Hmwe Paya.
 If you wonder whether you’ve gone the wrong way, ask someone to direct you to the “Hmwe Paya”.